LisaBuxton/EPF_RUDN_Mars-Project-2021/README.md

 ![image](https://user-images.githubusercontent.com/80962680/112119774-f9be2500-8bbd-11eb-9294-9634b80e4f47.png)

 This map is an elevation map we have found on https://planetarymaps.usgs.gov, from which we extracted the slope map created within our code.
 We were not able to upload it here because of the size limit on github, so here is the link of this map : https://planetarymaps.usgs.gov/mosaic/Mars_MGS_MOLA_DEM_mosaic_global_463m.tif

-When you have this map, the code will create the slope map you can see just above within our code, specificly within the main fuction named “choose_where_to_live_on_mars”.
+When you have this map, the code will create the slope map you can see just below, specificly within the main fuction named “choose_where_to_live_on_mars”.
 The slope map has values bewteen 0 (light areas) and 90 degrees (darker areas) and shows the elavation angle all over the surface of Mars.
 The user will, in the code, specify an elevation angle range that is convinient for him.
 For example, if the user wants to live in a globally flat area, he can choose an angle range with a maximum angle smaller than 5-10 degrees.
 This step will be seen a bit later in this readme file.

 ![image](https://user-images.githubusercontent.com/80962680/112120209-4e61a000-8bbe-11eb-8c8a-b211a7e5d823.png)